ai4ed/ai4ed.github.io/_posts/2023-10-01-aaai2024competition.markdown

 ## Award

-- We will provide cash prizes for the top-3 teams (1st place: $1000; 2nd place: $600 ; 3rd place $300)
+- We will provide cash prizes for the top-3 teams of both tracks (1st place: $1000; 2nd place: $600; 3rd place $300)
-- An official certificate will be awarded to the top-3 teams.
+- An official certificate will be awarded to the top-3 teams for both track 1 and track 2.
-- The top-3 teams will be invited to give oral presentations during AAAI 2024.
+- The top-3 teams of two tracks will be invited to give oral presentations during AAAI 2024.
-- The first author of the top-3 teams will be invited to contribute to a competition review paper.
+- The first author of the top-3 teams from both tracks will be invited to contribute to a competition review paper.

 Note: The top-3 teams should make their training and testing code publicly available for verification after the testing submission deadline.